 However, the problem arises when you have NEGATIVE EQUITY – when your car is worth less than the amount you owe on your car loan.

 For example, if you bought a new car at a purchase price of $31,300 (plus taxes and fees cost an additional $3,700), you paid for the car with a $35,000 car loan with an interest rate of 4% for an 8-year term.
 With a depreciation rate of 40%, your car would be worth $8,520 less than what you owe on your car loan.

 However, it’s important to underline that the longer loan term makes it harder to get out of a negative equity situation.

-A comparison of negative equity situations on a $31,300 car with a 4% interest rate gives different results if the car loan is for 5 years and if it’s for the 8-year period.
+A comparison of negative equity situations on a $31,300 car with a 4% interest rate gives different results if the car loan is for 5 years and if it’s for an 8-year period.
 With a 5-year loan, you would begin accumulating POSITIVE EQUITY (when your car is worth more than what you owe on your car loan) towards the end of the 4th year.
 By contrast, with an 8-year loan, you would be in a negative equity situation up until the 7th year of your loan.
 Moreover, NEGATIVE EQUITY tends to be higher in the first 2 years of a car loan because cars depreciate quickly in the first year of use.
-Remember, a larger portion of each of your regular loan payments goes towards interest in the first few years.
+Remember, a larger portion of your regular loan payments goes towards interest in the first few years.

 There are some financial risks of negative equity:

 1) Selling: If something unexpected happens and you need to sell your car quickly, you may lose money.
 If your car is worth less than the amount you owe on your loan, you might have to borrow money to cover the difference between what you can sell your car for and what you still owe.